adbar/trafilatura/docs/tutorial-epsilla.rst

     $ docker run --pull=always -d -p 8888:8888 epsilla/vectordb

 See `Epsilla documentation <https://epsilla-inc.gitbook.io/epsilladb/quick-start>`_ for a full quick start guide.

+The rest of this guide assumes you are running a local Epsilla server on port 8888.
+If you are using the cloud version, replace the host and port with the cloud server address.

 We need to install the database client.
 You can do this with pip: